-However, mastering the ability to provide feedback down the organizational hierarchy can prove insufficient.
+Mastering the ability to provide negative feedback down the organizational hierarchy can prove insufficient.
 Sometimes, we find ourselves compelled to give feedback in the other direction – not to our team members, but to our boss.

-Let’s face it.
-Giving feedback to your boss can be tough.
+Giving negative feedback to your boss can be tough.
 It may comes with long-term consequences.
 It can even be career limiting, perhaps ending.

 1. Avoid public criticism.